This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

-Mesothelioma is a challenging and rare form of cancer that primarily afflicts people who have been exposed to asbestos.
-Those who receive this difficult diagnosis often come to it after experiencing mysterious pains and other symptoms, and unfortunately the pain of the condition does not go away with its identification.
-Cancer-related pain can be extreme, but relief is available.
-In fact, according to the World Health Organization 85% to 97% of all cancer pain can be controlled.
-There are a number of methods that your physician and health care providers can use to assist you, including a number of therapies that are specifically designed to alleviate pain through surgery, radiation therapy and chemotherapy, but opioids and other medications can also offer tremendous help.
+Mesothelioma is a rare cancer primarily afflicting people who have been exposed to asbestos.
+Patients are often diagnosed after experiencing mysterious pains and other symptoms.
+Cancer-related pain is often extreme, but there are strategies to manage that pain.
+Your physician and health care providers can use several methods to help you, including therapies designed to alleviate pain via surgery, radiation therapy and chemotherapy.
+Opioids and other medications can also be used to manage pain.

-The pain that comes from mesothelioma come arise for a number of reasons, but the two most common ones are the cancer itself and the treatments that you are receiving.
-Mesothelioma tumors can put pressure on your body’s organs, bones and nerves, or can obstruct important blood vessels.
-Chemotherapy and radiation therapy, as well as surgery, can have side effects that can range from unpleasant to extremely painful, and can result in a range of sensations including cramping, vomiting, constipation or diarrhea, numbness in the extremities, and bone and joint pain.
-Even minor procedures such as biopsies can cause irritation and discomfort to those who are already feeling ill, and there is no reason to tolerate these feelings, as drug and non-drug therapies are available to help.
+Mesothelioma-related pain has multiple causes.
+However, the two main sources of pain are the cancer itself and the treatments used to manage it.
+Mesothelioma tumors can put pressure on your organs, bones and nerves, and can even obstruct important blood vessels.
+Chemotherapy, radiation therapy, and surgery all have side effects, including pain of varying intensity.
+They can cause cramping, vomiting, constipation or diarrhea, numbness in the extremities, and bone and joint pain.
+Even minor procedures such as biopsies can cause patient discomfort.
+Drug and non-drug therapies are available to help manage this pain.

-Mesothelioma patients who take pain medications are also frequently concerned that if they take pain medications early in their treatment they will become too accustomed to the drug’s impact and it will not provide them with the relief that they seek later on, when their pain may be more intense.
+Mesothelioma patients also worry that taking pain medications early in their treatment could hinder the drug’s effectiveness later, when pain becomes more intense.
 This is another mistaken belief.
-Though the body may become tolerant of a pain medication to the point where side effects are no longer experienced, the analgesic impact of opioids does not diminish over time.
-Mesothelioma patients should be encouraged to accept the relief that these drugs offer, as there is no good reason or reward for suffering through pain.
+Though the body may become tolerant of a pain medication, the analgesic impact of opioids does not diminish over time.
+Mesothelioma patients should accept the relief these drugs offer.
+There is no reward for suffering unnecessarily.